Cosmin2002Trusca/mildew-detector/README.md

 ## Dataset Content
 The dataset used is the **Cherry Leaves** dataset from [Kaggle](https://www.kaggle.com/datasets/codeinstitute/cherry-leaves), containing labeled images of **healthy and mildew-infected cherry leaves**.

+## Project Hypothesis
+The hypothesis of this project is based on the assumption that **Powdery Mildew** causes distinct visual changes in cherry leaves, such as:

+- **Presence of white powder**: Leaves infected with powdery mildew are expected to have visible white powder on their surface.
+- **Damage to the leaves**: Infected leaves should show visible damage or discoloration, differentiating them from healthy leaves.
+- **Environmental impact**: Factors like **humidity** and **temperature** could influence the visibility and severity of mildew symptoms, affecting the appearance of the infected leaves.

 ## Business Requirements
 ### Business Requirement 1: Data Visualization